 From St. Petersburg, past Krohnshtadt and Kotkin Island, land trails off gradually

-To the Baltic tourist, much will seem familiar.
+To the tourist, much will seem familiar.
 Some architecture looks picturesque, but mostly just because it’s older.
 Restaurants offer lots of seafood, but none of it seems alien.
 There’s the possibility of hearing a Finnic language spoken (we skipped Uralic Latvia and Lithuania) but Slavic and North Germanic prevail, and English is now accepted everywhere.

 The end of August, from the world’s longest wooden pier, in Sopot, near Gdansk.